Sage Hill

 Directions

-From Highway 101, take Highway 154 approximately 15 miles north to Paradise Road.
+From Highway 101, take Highway 154 approximately 15 miles to Paradise Road.
 Turn right and continue 5 miles to Los Prietos Road.
-Turn left past the ranger station and follow the road across the river to the campground entrance.
+Turn left past the ranger station to the camp entrance.

 Amenities